A randomized algorithm for nonconvex minimization with inexact evaluations and complexity guarantees: A randomized algorithm with expected descent

-We will use the supermartingale convergence theorem (Fact~\ref{fact:martingale_convergence}) to show that \(T < +\infty\) almost surely, since the function value cannot decrease indefinitely as it is bounded by \(\bar f\) from below.
-To apply Fact~\ref{fact:martingale_convergence}, we need to let \(k \ra \infty\), so we need to transform \(\{M_k\}\) to obtain a supermartingale \(\{Y_k\}\) that is well defined even after the algorithm terminates.
+We will use the supermartingale convergence theorem (Fact~\ref{fact:martingale_convergence}) to show that \(T < +\infty\) almost surely, since the function value cannot decrease indefinitely as it is bounded from below by \(\bar f\).
+To apply Fact~\ref{fact:martingale_convergence}, we must be able to allow \(k \ra \infty\), so we need to transform \(\{M_k\}\) into a supermartingale \(\{Y_k\}\) that is well defined even after the algorithm terminates.

 It follows from Fact~\ref{fact:stopped_martingale} that \(Y_{k} := M_{\min(k,T)}\) is also a supermartingale.
 Since \(Y_{k} \ge \bar f\), it follows from the supermartingale convergence theorem (Fact~\ref{fact:martingale_convergence}) applied to \(Y_{k} - \bar f\) that \(Y_{k} \rightarrow Y_{\infty}\) almost surely for some random variable \(Y_{\infty}\) with \(\E Y_{\infty} \le \E Y_{0} = \E M_{0} = f(x_{0}) < \infty\).
 Hence \(\Prob[Y_{\infty} = +\infty] = 0\).
-On the other hand, as \(k \rightarrow \infty\), we have \(k C_{\epsilon} \rightarrow \infty\), so \( T = +\infty \implies Y_{k} = M_{k} \ge \bar f + k C_{\epsilon} \ra \infty \implies Y_{\infty} = +\infty\).
+On the other hand, as \(k \rightarrow \infty\), we have \(k \Ceps \rightarrow \infty\), so \( T = +\infty \implies Y_{k} = M_{k} \ge \bar f + k \Ceps \ra \infty \implies Y_{\infty} = +\infty\).
 Therefore we have \(\Prob[T < +\infty]= 1\).

 We can then apply the optional stopping theorem (Fact~\ref{fact:optional_stopping}) to \(Y_{k} - \bar f\).
 It follows that where the first equality uses \(T < +\infty\) almost surely and the last inequality is Fact~\ref{fact:optional_stopping}.
-By reorganizing this bound, we obtain \(\E T \le \frac{f(x_{0}) - \bar f}{C_{\epsilon}} \), as desired. \end{proof}
+By reorganizing this bound, we obtain \(\E T \le \frac{f(x_{0}) - \bar f}{\Ceps} \), as desired. \end{proof}

 \begin{remark} The algorithm in~\cite[Section 3.6]{wright2021optimization-fo} also finds an \((\epsg, \epsH)\)-approximate second-order stationary points without allowing for gradient and Hessian inexactness.
 Consequently, the algorithm there is deterministic; it does not need to introduce Rademacher randomness in the negative curvature step.
 The iteration complexity for that algorithm is the same as the bound on $\E T$ in Theorem~\ref{thm:expected_complexity} to within a constant factor.